lewisd1996/luludev-firebase-auth-docker-compose-nginx/README.md

 # Setting Up Firebase Authentication Locally with Docker Compose, Nginx, and Firebase Emulators

 This is a guide on how to set up Firebase Authentication locally with Docker Compose, Nginx, and Firebase Emulators.
-This guide is for developers who want to test Firebase Authentication locally, as part of their Docker Compose setup, without deploying to Firebase Hosting.

 ## Blog Link